There are currently seven citation styles to choose from when exporting your source details. These include:

 Choose the "Citation" option, select your preferred citation style, and copy the citation into your reference list.

-In addition to copying and pasting your citation, you can also export this information as an RIS file by selecting the Export RIS option from the same menu.
+In addition to RefWorks, you can also export this information to EndNote, Zotero, Mendeley, or any other citation manager as an RIS file by selecting the Export RIS option from the same menu.
 RIS is a bibliographic citation file saved in a format developed by Research Information Systems or RIS.
-This file can be imported into citation managers like RefWorks, Zotero and EndNote.

 Visit the page Which citation management program should I use? for a description of some of the most popular options.